zach-king/CoolPython/book/chapter03.md

 this chapter will make you look like a genius (but of course you are one...).

-So what we'll go through in this chapter is first some basic study of modern encryption (without the nitty gritty details, which we'll leave for cryptographers).
+So what we'll go through in this chapter is first some basic study of modern encryption (without *all* the nitty gritty details, which we'll leave for cryptographers).
 Then we'll use a third-party package for Python, known as *PyCrypto*, to write a very basic encryption/decryption program to use from the command-line.

+Please bare in mind that cryptography isn't a menial topic and so before we can start writing our glorious cyber security code, we must first examine the subject itself.
+That doesn't mean I'm going to describe verbatim the bit-level in's and out's of AES (American Encryption Standard) or similar discussions (though I'm sure you'd be totally interested in all that).

 ---